-“You were half out of your wits with pain and hunger,” Gab pointed out.
+“You were half out of your wits with pain and hunger,” Gab declared.
 “He took advantage of you.”

 “You think Yawaar cannot see through this sham?” his father-in-law told him.
-“God is a lot smarter than you think, obviously.”
+“God is a lot smarter than you think.”

 “No, but I did promise…”

 “Promise?”
 Gab shouted.
 “What about your family?
 Paying that greedy Hunter will hurt us financially!
 It will mean less food in our mouths!”